Guidance

 An appellate court may uphold a judgment, modify it or set it aside in its entirety for a retrial.
 You should be aware that setting aside a judgment generally means a retrial before the first instance court.

-Support organisations and useful contacts in Poland for victims of sexual assault
+Support organisations in Poland

 It is your choice to let people know.
 If you are ready to talk about it, these organisations may be able to help you.